 |Ages eligible for Study||18 Years and older|

 |Accepts Healthy Volunteers||No|

 - All consecutive GCSE patients (after the failure of first-line diazepam treatment) who were admitted in the emergency room or neurocritical care unit in Xuanwu Hospital of Capital Medical University.

 - Unstable vital signs, such as a systolic blood pressure of <90 mm Hg, a pulse of <60 beats per min, or an arterial blood oxygen saturation of <90%,

 - Liver dysfunction (alanine transaminase or total bilirubin of more than twice the normal upper limit),

 - Hypersensitivity to study drugs.

-After the failure of first-line diazepam treatment, patients with GCSE were randomized to receive either IV PB (standard doses, low rate) or VPA (standard).
-Successful treatment was considered when clinical and electroencephalographic seizure activity ceased.
-Adverse events following treatment and the neurological outcomes at discharge and 3 months later were also evaluated.
+After the failure of first-line diazepam treatment, patients with GCSE are randomized to receive either IV PB (standard doses, low rate) or VPA (standard).
+Successful treatment is considered when clinical and electroencephalographic seizure activity ceases.
+Adverse events following treatment and the neurological outcomes at discharge and 3 months later are also evaluated.